chrisnoonan98675/site/xl-release/concept/jdbc-export-hooks-in-xl-release.markdown

 - 4.7.0
 ---

-It is possible to configure XL Release to run a Jython script for every release that is about to be archived.
-There are 3 steps needed to achieve that.
+[XL Release export hooks](/xl-release/concept/export-hooks-in-xl-release.html) is a powerful mechanism which allows to define Jython scrips that can do something with completed releases.
+If you want to insert information into releases into a SQL database, for instance, for reporting purposes, you can use JDBC export hooks that provide you access to `java.sql.Connection` object out of the box.

 ## 1. Define new export hook